 Cougars have very long, slender bodies with females around six feet in length and males reaching eight feet.
 Cougars also have very long tails, which make up a third to half of their total body length.
 Their fur is uniformly colored either red-brown or gray-brown.

-The exception to the cougar's life of solitude is during mating and for females, during cub-rearing.
-Cougars begin to breed at 2-3 years old and continue to breed every 2-3 years throughout their lifespan, which lasts an average of eight years.
+Once considered to be largely solitary animals, recent research has indicated cougars have complex social structures.
+They begin to breed at 2-3 years old and continue to breed every 2-3 years throughout their lifespan, which lasts an average of eight years.
 Females initiate courtship during which males and females live together.
 Females produce a litter of 2-3 kittens, which they raise to maturity, a period of 18-24 months.

 Cougars can occupy a wide variety of environments such as Florida's swamps, the Southwest's deserts, and the Pacific Northwest's damp forests.
 However, cougars do require habitats that provide sources of large prey and terrain or vegetation to provide cover for them while they are hunting.
 They are versatile athletes that can climb trees, leap vertically and horizontally, and swim.

 Cougars are also powerful predators.
 They prefer large prey, primarily deer, but will consume smaller animals such as coyotes, porcupines, and raccoons.
 Cougars typically hunt between dusk and dawn.
 These cats do not chase their prey, but stealthily stalk and ambush it, commonly leaping onto their prey's back and lethally biting it in the neck.
 Cougars typically consume a deer every week to ten days, and will hide large carcasses to feed off of for several days.